meganp3tty/cs260/notes.md

 Float property can move an element respective to its container.
 Helps with wrapping.

 @media queries dynamically detects size and orientation of browser.

+JavaScript

+console.log outputs data into debugger console

+CSS can be passed into the console

+console.time and console.timeEnd will output how long code takes to run in between the two calls

+console.count counts how many times a block of code is called

+You can insert JavaScript into HTML either by directly including it in the HTML within the content of a <script> element, or by using the src attribute of the script element to reference an external JavaScript file.

+Variables are delcared with either let or const.
+Let allows the variable to change, and const will error if you try to change it.

+Some variable types: null (container not yet assigned) undefined, boolean, number, BigInt, string, and symbol.

+=== is strict equality

+boolean operators: && (and), || (or), ! (not)

+With strings, single and double quotes can be used in equivalence, but the backtick is a string literal

+Anything surrounded by ${} is evaluated as JavaScript

+some string functions: length, indexOf(), split(), startsWith(), endsWith(), toLowerCase()

+functions start with the function key word, then the function name(parameters) {function body}

+The arrow syntax ==> replaces function. ex: (parameters) => return value;

+JSON is JavaScript Object Notation.
+They contain data, typically in key value pairs.
+JSON.parse and JSON.stringify converts to and from JavaScript